protosam/hostcontrol/README.md

+# THIS REPO IS NO LONGER MAINTAINED
+Sorry about that, I've not had time to work on this in a very long time.
+If you need a cPanel alternative that's free, I'd recommend checking out CyberPanel: https://cyberpanel.net/

 # hostcontrol
 This is a webhosting control panel written in Go Lang.
 The project page with screenshots, compiled binary, and some more info can be found here: http://just.ninja/hostcontrol